 Meet the latest addition to our collection of old cameras.
 The Olympus Trip 35.
 Scotts grandparents gave it to us and I think they said it originally belonged to the father of one of their close friends.

 It’s a cracking little film camera.
 Weighty in the hand without being too heavy and well built with a satisfying shutter sound.
 The beauty of this camera is its simplicity.
 It doesn’t need batteries and the settings are minimal – enough to set the film speed and focal length.
 You basically point and shoot.

 I shot a test film to get a feel for the camera and check it still worked.
 Thankfully it did!
 Here are a few of my favourite photos from the film roll.

 This photo from St. Mary’s churchyard in Guildford is a bit creepy.
 Look at the light streak over that grave!

-I’m looking forward to taking more photos with this beauty.
+I’m looking forward to taking more photos with this.
 Digital photos may be instant, sharp and colourful but there’s something I really like these high contrast, nostalgic looking images.
 Long live film!